dropwizard/dropwizard/docs/source/manual/internals.rst

 	  val healthCheckRegistry = new HealthCheckRegistry()
 	}

 ``Environment`` is a longer lived object, holding Dropwizard’s Environment (not env.
 Such as dev or prod).
-It holds similar, but somewhat different set of properties than Bootsrap (simplified):
+It holds similar, but somewhat different set of properties than Bootsrap - here is a simplified code snippet to illustrate that:

 .. code-block:: kotlin
 	Environment {